Bears in Ireland: History

-Bears in Ireland often slept through the cold winter in caves, hollows, burrows or sheltered cliffsides; several are known to have died during hibernation, with their bones being found by modern-day archaeologists.
-The most famous fossils were discovered in Poll na mBéar (lit. "bear's hole") in gContae Liatroma (County Leitrim) and Uaimh na hAille (Aillwee Cave) in gContae an Chláir (County Clare).
+Bears in Ireland often slept through the cold winter in caves, hollows, burrows or sheltered cliffsides, and several are known to have died during hibernation, with their bones being found by modern archaeologists.
+The most famous fossils were discovered in Poll na mBéar (literally "bear's hole") in County Leitrim, and Aillwee Cave, County Clare.
 Remains have also been found at Lough Gur; County Kildare; and County Longford.
 Perforated bear teeth (worn on necklaces) have been found in caves in County Clare.

-A bear patella bearing butchery marks has been dated to 10860–10641 BC; it was found in the Alice and Gwendoline Cave, County Clare and is the earliest known evidence of human activity in Ireland.
+A bear patella bearing butchery marks has been dated to 10860–10641 BC; it was found in the Alice and Gwendoline Cave, County Clare.

 DNA studies have shown that the Irish bear was intermediate between the modern brown bear and modern polar bear.
 This suggests that the Irish bear interbred with archaic polar bears during the Pleistocene.

-The bear is believed to have died out c.
-1000–500 BC, due to habitat loss and hunting.
+The Irish bear is believed to have died out circa 1000–500 BC, due to habitat loss and hunting.